-News On Purpose
+News on Purpose November 2025

-- 2023 Lex Mundi Pro Bono Foundation Awardees
+- Lex Mundi Pro Bono Foundation Wins Two Anthem Awards

 The Annual Conference and awards ceremony in New York provided an ideal forum to recognize the Foundation’s outgoing Managing Director, Chloe Holderness, for her outstanding contributions to the Lex Mundi Pro Bono Foundation over the past 10 years.
 Together with our Founder, Dave Roll, Chloe has been responsible for the Foundation’s growth and success from its earliest days.
 She recently stepped back from the Managing Director role but will continue to support the Foundation as a Senior Advisor and member of the Board of Directors.